rosyberti/website/python-course/classes.md

 To create a new class, we use the keyword `class`.
 Class names are somewhat unique in Python because they are one of the only variable names that should not follow camelCase.
 Instead, class names should have their first letter capitalized.

-After that, we name the class and place a colon before an indented block that specifies the class's attributes and methods.
+Once we've named the class, we place a colon before an indented block that specifies the class's attributes and methods.

 In a very basic example, here is how we would create a class called `Person` which has an attribute called `age` that is given a default value of `0`: